iredmail/docs/integrations/sogo-centos-6-mysql.md

-# SOGo: How to install SOGo on CentOS 6 with iRedMail (MySQL backend)
+# SOGo: install SOGo on CentOS 6 with iRedMail (MySQL backend)

 [TOC]

+__NOTE__: this is still a draft and incomplete tutorial.

 ## Requirements